Academic Planning for Equitable Success

 Access, Complete, Connect, Engage (ACCE) Grant

 PSU was awarded $7,823,199 million to fund the Access, Connect, Complete, Engage (ACCE) program in partnership with Clackamas Community College (CCC) and Mt.
 Hood Community College (MHCC) to serve 2,000 transfer students.
-This approach includes clear transfer pathways, integrated coaching, direct financial aid, and data driven evaluation.
+This approach includes clear transfer pathways, integrated coaching, direct financial aid, and data-driven evaluation.
 ACCE aims to tackle systemic barriers to academic success for underserved transfer students, reducing disparities in post-secondary outcomes across PSU and partnering community colleges.
-The program has officially launched and the team aims to have coaches hired, trained, and ready to give services to MHCC and CCC students this upcoming Winter 2025!
+The program has officially finished its first year serving students at MHCC and CCC!

 Advising Strategic Plan

-Undergraduate Academic Advising (UAA) is undergoing a strategic planning process that will align with the mission and vision of UAA as well as the PSU in 2030 Vision and Strategic Imperatives and the Embracing our Majority BIPOC Future framework.
+Following the 2023 NACADA recommendations, Undergraduate Academic Advising (UAA) is undergoing a strategic planning process that will align with the mission and vision of UAA with the PSU Strategic Plan and the Embracing our Majority BIPOC Future framework.
 The goal of the UAA strategic plan is to create a cohesive and collective vision for academic advising at PSU.
 The Advising Strategic Plan will center the needs of our current and future PSU students to ensure their success; improve the experience of advisors and advising leadership resulting in a collaborative and positive work environment and culture; and operationalize recommendations from the external assessment by NACADA and internal assessment group.

 Cohort Model for Portland Scholars